 Marty Wereski arrived in Los Angeles in August of 1977 after graduating from Berklee College of Music (1974.)
 He went on tour for four years with fellow Berklee College of Music band members (Straight Talk) and pursued a career in songwriting.
 After working part time for MCA/Universal Publishing and continuing to play the nightclub circuit, he decided to switch careers and venture into the world of television & film industry and started work as a music editor in 1979.
 Marty was given the opportunity to work as an apprentice for renowned Music Editor Jack Tillar (Neiman-Tillar Associates) where he learned all the aspects and techniques that were associated with the world of television and film.
-While working with Mr. Tillar, he was introduced to legendary Hollywood composer, Mr. William Loose, who had composed music with the famous painter Billy May for almost every television show in his era.
+While working with Mr. Tillar, he was introduced to legendary Hollywood composer, Mr. William Loose, who had composed music with the famous composer Billy May for almost every television show in his era.
 Jack Tillar and William Loose eventually included Marty as their third composer on many of the movie projects they worked on.

 Eventually, an opportunity arose while working on the classic feature film “ALLIGATOR” which the director Lewis Teague needed additional source material for two of the scenes in the movie.
 Marty recalls,“I can still remember Jack turning to me to ask,”Do you have any songs in your catalog that would work for these scenes?”
 As he ran to get his quarter inch master tapes, Marty Wereski had no idea that he would be launching his career as a Music Publisher.”